dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

 * Arg: Argument to pass to the canister method
 * If the IDP derives different principals for each front-end (i.e. NFID, Internet Identity) the derivation origin needs to be included as well

 The request MUST be sent over an authenticated channel (e.g. WindowPostMessages).
+It is RECOMMENDED to use [JSON-RPC 2.0](https://www.jsonrpc.org/specification) for the interaction between the relying party and the IDP (see [Appendix A](#appendix-a--json-rpc-over-windowpostmessages-between-relying-party-and-idp)).
 ### 2: IDP Validates Call and Collects Consent Information
 The IDP fetches the resources required to present the consents screen to the user:
 * The IDP calls the target canister method `validate_proxy_call`.
 If the call is rejected or the result is not `valid`, then the validation fails.